AndersenLab/dry-guide/docs/other/cloud.md

 ## S3

-In the past we stored BAMs on AWS at `elegansvariation.org`, however these data have now been migrated to GCP as of the 20210121 CeNDR release.
+In the past we stored BAMs on AWS at `caendr.org`, however these data have now been migrated to GCP as of the 20210121 CaeNDR release.

 ## Fargate